mhwewe/WarFrame-Prices/README.md

 11- don't let the search button work until the last search has finished. ✅

-12- if you press enter the search button gets clicked
+12- if you press enter the search button gets clicked. ✅

 What I learned: